movementlabsxyz/MIP/MIP/mip-34/README.md

 We make a note for the following terms:

-- **Batch** (not recommended)
+**Batch** (not recommended)
-Less clean, but more common term for protoBlock.
-May be mixed up with the batch of transactions sent to the sequencer, or with the batch of blocks that should be processed by the L1-contract.
+Less clean, but more common term for sequencer batch.
+May be mixed up with the batch of transactions sent to the sequencer, or with the batch of L2Blocks (superBlocks) that should be processed for postconfirmations.
+Use with care.

-- **Block**
-More common term for L2Block.
-May be mixed up with the batch of transactions sent to the sequencer, the L1-block or with the batch of L2Blocks that should be processed by the L1-contract.
-Here we mean L2Block when we say block.
-- **Attester**  (not recommended)
+**Attester** (not recommended)
 The term attester has been deprecated in favor of validator.

-- **Quorum certificate** (not recommended)
+**Quorum certificate** (not recommended)
 The term quorum certificate has been deprecated in favor of fastconfirmation certificate.

 ## Motivation

-Layer 2s (L2), including rollups, publish or secure transaction data in a data availability (DA) layer or at Ethereum mainnet (Layer 1, L1).
+L2s, including rollups, publish or secure transaction data in a data availability (DA) layer or at Ethereum mainnet (Layer 1, L1).
 Validity and optimistic rollups can finalize (confirm) transactions within approximately 30 minutes, resp. ~1 week.
 Until a transaction is finalized, there is no assurance about its validity and result (success or failure).
 This can be a limiting factor for certain types of DeFi applications.

 Our objective is to enable transaction issuers to quickly get some guarantees that their transactions are correctly included in a block.
 The crypto-economic security is provided by a Proof-of-Stake (PoS) protocol.